gmatinyan/project/README.md

 $ python server.py
 ```

-You can now navigate to 'localhost:5000/
+You can now navigate to 'localhost:5000/ to access CakeTopia

+## About me

+Gohar Matinyan is a Software Engineer in the Bay Area; this is her first project.
+Visit her on [LinkedIn](https://www.linkedin.com/in/gohar-matinyan/).